Elizabeth Cameron Dalman: Career

 In the late 1950s, Dalman also studied in Europe and New York, and worked with Murray Louis, James Truitte, and Alwin Nikolais.

 Dalman won a position at the Ballet der Lage Landen in the Amsterdam, Netherlands, then moved back to Australia, and then back to the Netherlands and after that to Germany.
 The Netherlands was very progressive and other international artists toured there, but Germany was still recovering from World War II.
-While in Germany around 1958, she met Colombian-American choreographer Eleo Pomare, son of a Haitian mother and African father, who became her most important mentor.
+While in Germany around 1958 while studying dance at the Folkwangshule, she met Colombian-American choreographer Eleo Pomare, son of a Haitian mother and African father, who became her most important mentor.
 He was known for making political statements in his dance works.
 Pomare later followed her to Amsterdam, where he established the Eleo Pomare Modern Dance Company (1960-1963), and the two remained friends until his death in August 2008.
-She was particularly influenced by Pomare's style of dance, and wanted to dance in the same style.
+She was particularly influenced by Pomare's style of dance, and wanted to dance in the same strong passionate style.

 She also spent time in New York again, where she studied with Martha Graham for three months in 1966.

 ADT

 Back in Adelaide in 1965, she formed the Australian Dance Theatre and for ten years was artistic director.
 At the time, she was the first to bring modern dance to Adelaide, which began as a rebellion against classical ballet, and her shows were often scathingly reviewed.
 However, she travelled to the regions, where she had appreciative audiences, with some people travelling hundreds of miles to see a performance.
 In 1967, she created piece in protest at Australian involvement in the Vietnam War, called Sundown, and was labelled an "angry woman" as a result.

-As ADT's chief choreographer, she created over 30 works during this period, often using scores commissioned from Australian composers and designs by Australian artists.
+As ADT's chief choreographer, she created over 30 works during this period, often using scores commissioned from Australian composers and designs by little known Australian visual artists who would later become household names.
 She took the company on international tours, including to Italy, Switzerland, and Holland (1968), throughout South East Asia, India, and Papua New Guinea (1971), and New Zealand (1972).
 In 1971, the company toured to Taipei, which began a long connection between Dalman and Taiwanese dancers.

-In 1975 she left the ADT, when the whole company was sacked after a funding dispute.
+In 1975 she was forced to leave the ADT, when the whole company was sacked after a funding dispute.